ian-speckart/chatgpt-audio-player/README.md

 # RUNTIMES:

-1. This extension can run by installing it as a Chrome extension.
+1. This player can be installed as a Chrome extension.
    Link here: {todo: add link when extension is published}

-2. It can also be ran as a script for violentmonkey/tampermonkey.
+2. It can also be added as a script for violentmonkey/tampermonkey.
    For that, just copy/paste the code in js/content-script.js.
    It's ready to go 🚀